 Plant-Based Diets: A Physicians Guide: Perm Journal, 2016.

 A Vegetarian Dietary Pattern as a Nutrient-Dense Approach to Weight Management: An Analysis of the National Health and Nutrition Examination Survey 1999-2004: Journal of the American Dietetic Association, 2011.

-Position of the American Dietetic Association – Vegetarian Diets: Journal of the American Dietetic Association, 2009.
+Position of the Academy of Nutrition and Dietetics – Vegetarian Diets: Journal of the Academy of Nutrition and Dietetics, 2016.

 Type of Vegetarian Diet, Body Weight and Prevalence of Type 2 Diabetes: Diabetes Care, 2009.

 Cooked Meat and Risk of Breast Cancer: Epidemiology, 2007.